Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 FOR THE GIRL WHO HAS EVERYTHING • REVIEW

 Donald James' first script for Randall and Hopkirk (Deceased) is a solid, promising effort that exploits the supernatural, or so you think.
 Dialogue is well written and if there is any problem with James' penmanship it is that occasionally the audience is well ahead of the characters, not least when he has Marty going to extreme lengths to grab someone to rescue Jeff from the priesthole at Crake Castle.
 Considering Marty's surprise that tearoom owner Mrs Pleasance can see him, it doesn't exactly convince that he totally forgets this until he is struggling for a solution.
 In fact, Mrs Pleasance is the undoubted highlight of this episode, due greatly to the wonderfully playful performance from Marjorie Rhodes, who exploits every last second she is on camera to memorable effect.
 The scene in which she reveals to Marty that she can see him is touching and funny and both she and Kenneth Cope play it exquisitely.
+Her character's death and transformation to ghostly form at the episode's end was presumably written in so that Jeff would revert to being Marty's only earthly contact - a shame as I'd have liked to have seen more of Mrs. Pleasance.
 Also among the cast, the wonderful Freddie Jones delivers one of his customary outstanding performances and it is a disappointment when his character becomes the first to be knocked off.
 This is, however, something of a relief after two episodes in which, with the exception of Marty Hopkirk, only female characters had ended up in the morgue.
 Lois Maxwell does well as Kim Wentworth, and it is always a pleasure to see her performances in ITC shows and of course the Bond films.
 Much missed.
 On the other side of the camera, Cyril Frankel's direction is pretty much note perfect, as is more or less a given, the only oddity being the inclusion of Latimer as a location when additional footage shot in the picturesque village of Denham would seem to have made more sense, from a narrative perspective at least.
 In all, a good script which is further elevated by the performances of the regulars plus Marjorie Rhodes, Lois Maxwell and Freddie Jones and the slick direction of Cyril Frankel.
 Perhaps the weakest of the opening three episodes, but still highly entertaining.

 FOR THE GIRL WHO HAS EVERYTHING • DECLASSIFIED